 Make a well in the center of the dry ingredients.
 Add the wet ingredients to the dry ingredients, and mix until just blended.

-Meanwhile, place the coconut oil in a 10-inch cast iron skillet (see comments above), and heat the skillet in the oven for 5 minutes or until very hot.
+Meanwhile, place the coconut oil in a 10-inch cast iron skillet (see comments above about pan size/type), and heat the skillet in the oven for 5 minutes or until very hot.

 Remove the skillet from the oven, and immediately pour in the batter.
-Return the skillet to the oven, and bake for 17-20 minutes or until the top is beginning to turn golden and the center is just cooked through.
-Check a few minutes early as all ovens vary.
+Return the skillet to the oven, and bake for 18 minutes, give or take a few minutes, or until the top is golden and the center is just cooked through.
+Check a few minutes early as all ovens vary and add a few extra minutes if needed.
 Taking care not to over-bake will ensure moist cornbread.
 (If the top is sufficiently browned but the center is still not cooked through, lightly drape with a piece of foil.)

 Serve hot or at room temperature, with butter, honey or — my personal favorite — strawberry jam.
 Wrap tightly, and refrigerate any leftovers.
 If the leftovers become dry, wrap lightly in a damp paper towel and reheat gently in the microwave.
 This will “refresh” the cornbread, as my grandmother used to say!